stleerh/blog2/announcing.md

 panel refresh automatically at various intervals if desired.

 The three tabs present different visualizations for the traffic flows.
-In the Overview tab (Figure 2), there are a number of different chart types that gives you a summary of the bandwidth usage.
+In the Overview tab (Figure 2), there are several different chart types that gives you a summary of the bandwidth usage.
 The Traffic flows tab (Figure 3) presents a detailed table of each flow enriched with Kubernetes metadata and the ability to choose what columns to display.

 ![Traffic flow table](images/flow_table.png)
 _<div style="text-align: center">Figure 3: Traffic flow table</div>_